 As stated by Rick Warren, achieving the primary purpose for life necessitates living for God’s pleasure.
 For every person, a very important part of living for God’s pleasure is to sincerely trust in His Son Jesus Christ as their Savior and Lord.
 But, God also wants everyone to genuinely love both Himself and their fellow humans.
 Without the Holy Spirit Who indwells every Christian, it is highly unlikely that a person who has not genuinely trusted in Jesus Christ as their Savior and Lord will be able to fulfill God’s primary purpose for their life.

-[For an explanation of what it means to genuinely trust in Jesus Christ as Savior and Lord, see our articles entitled “Does It Really Matter What You Believe?” and “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[For an explanation of what it means to genuinely trust in Jesus Christ as Savior and Lord, click on “Does It Really Matter What You Believe?” and/or “What Must a Person Do to Be Assured of Eternal Salvation?”]